les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2020-04-10-less-approche-systemique.markdown

 <figcaption>The dynamic of schedule pressure and the secret toolbox.</figcaption></figure>

-<figcaption>Dynamique de la pression sur le planning et de la boîte à outils secrète.</figcaption></figure>
+<figcaption>Dynamique de la pression sur le calendrier et de la boîte à outils secrète.</figcaption></figure>

 As a quick fix, the Microsoft managers exhorted, bribed (with potential rewards), and threatened the Word developers to keep to the original schedule.
 Consequently, the developers predictably pulled out their **secret developer toolbox** —the many practices related to hacking out dirty code (no tests, no reviews, ignore known defects, copy-paste programming, poor design, …) to apparently deliver a feature faster.
 You see, developers also have _quick-fix_ reactions for their problems.

-En solution de contournement, les managers de Microsoft ont exhorté, ont corrompu (à l'aide de primes potentielles), et ont menacé les développeurs de Word pour leur faire respecter le planning prévisionnel.
+En solution de contournement, les managers de Microsoft ont exhorté, ont corrompu (à l'aide de primes potentielles), et ont menacé les développeurs de Word pour leur faire respecter le calendrier prévisionnel.
 En conséquence, les développeurs ont, de manière tout à fait prévisible, sortis leur **boîte à outils secrète de développeurs** - autrement dit tout un arsenal de pratiques pour pisser du code pourri (aucuns tests, aucunes revues, ignorance des anomalies connues, développement par copier-coller, mauvaise conception, …) pour développer visiblement plus vite.
 Vous voyez bie, les développeurs ont aussi des réactions de solution de contournement pour régler leurs problèmes.

 The tactics seemed to have worked like magic.
 As the managers pressured the developers, ‘features’ were delivered quicker as people used the secret toolbox, which reinforced the belief that pressuring developers helps.
 But this apparent acceleration actually had a delayed effect to make things slower, which is explored next.
 Since management did not quickly see the delayed effect of the secret toolbox, and because they believed managers should not be frequently looking in detail at the source code or themselves be master programmers, they did not learn from this dynamic.